 Evil Versus Evil: Pretty much the premise of all the games.
 Overlord provided the top-of-the-page quote for that article.
-Save for the Elves, it's all you fight.
+Save for the Elves (who are portrayed as largely ineffectual), it's all you fight.

 Face-Heel Turn: Quite the big one, in fact.
 It turns out that you were an "eighth hero" that suddenly showed up on the original seven hero's journey to defeat your predecessor.
 You, the eighth hero, killed your predecessor and gravely injured yourself, The overlord before you hitched a ride in the wizard's body, and serves as the game's final boss

 Failed a Spot Check: The elves in the temple call themselves "watchers", even as they fail to notice thieves sneaking in right behind them.

 Flunky Boss: If you were a boss, this is what you'd be.
 As for actual bosses; Oberon, Sir William, Khan, the Wizard, and the Forgotten God.
 Especially Khan - good luck trying to beat him with multiple beholders spitting out enemies and insta-killing you if you accidentally get run over by one.
 The Spider Queen and the Devourer in the sequel also count.
 The Devourer periodically summons just about every non-boss enemy in the game.